 Before joining IREX, Jennifer previously managed the U.S. and visiting Fulbright Scholar program in the Western Hemisphere and sub-Saharan Africa regions at the Institute of International Education.
 In this capacity, she led the recruitment strategy, advised and managed fellowships for researchers, teachers, and professionals, and promoted institutional development through university partnerships and specialized opportunities such as collaboration with the Carnegie African Diaspora Fellowship Program.

 Jennifer is passionate about leadership development, extending access to education and professional opportunities, and building meaningful partnerships and networks.
-Jennifer has a BA in history and Spanish from the University of North Carolina at Chapel Hill and has lived in the southern Caribbean.
+Jennifer has a bachelor of arts in history and spanish from the University of North Carolina at Chapel Hill and has lived in the southern Caribbean.